HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/security/disable-hpovappliancedataatrestencryption.md

 Using this Cmdlet will disable data at rest encryption on configured and support HPE Synergy Composer appliances.

+{% hint style="info" %}
-Minimum required Permissions: Infrastructure administrator.
+Minimum required privileges: Infrastructure administrator.
+{% endhint %}

 ## Examples